hoelzer-lab/rnaflow/README.md

 treated_rep3,/path/to/reads/treat3_1.fastq,/path/to/reads/treat3_2.fastq,treated,C
 ```

-Read files can be compressed (`.bz`).
+Read files can be compressed (`.gz`).
 You need at least two replicates for each condition to run the pipeline.
-Patient labels are optional.
+Patient labels are optional and can be used to connect samples belonging to the same patient (or animal, origin, ...) for improved differential expression testing.

 #### Genomes and annotation